 You might have chemoradiotherapy if your cancer has spread into surrounding tissues or lymph nodes.
 Rarely, it is used for small early mouth cancers (if you cannot have surgery).
 This is not suitable for everyone. your doctor will discuss your treatment plan with you.

 You might have chemoradiotherapy after surgery if there is a high risk of your cancer coming back.

 Chemotherapy drugs can make cells more sensitive to radiotherapy.
 This helps radiotherapy to kill cancer cells.
-Researchers have found that chemoradiation works better than radiotherapy alone for some people with mouth and oropharyngeal cancer.
+Researchers have found that chemoradiotherapy works better than radiotherapy alone for some people with mouth and oropharyngeal cancer.

 How you have it

 Your exact treatment plan depends on your situation.

 Your radiotherapy might last for about 7 weeks.
 Your chemotherapy will be every 3 to 4 weeks or perhaps weekly.

 Chemoradiotherapy can be quite a tough treatment.
 It can cause damage to some healthy cells at the same time.
 This might cause side effects.
 You will need some tests to check you are well enough to cope with it.